I’m one of those people that just can’t sit still.

 You might be surprised at how easy it is to do your current job in a different location.

 My cousin and his wife both work in the health industry as a nurse and paramedic.
-They just left their jobs in Australia to take up similar roles in London.
+They just left their jobs in Australia to move abroad and take up similar roles in London.
 Over the next 2 years, they’ll be working and using London as a base to travel throughout Europe.

 So for my commenter, starting a career as a doctor or nurse doesn’t mean you can’t travel.
 Jobs in the health industry are available worldwide!
 The only restriction is that you might have to base yourself in English-speaking countries.